PAYE & Salary Calculator South Africa

 How much UIF do I pay per month?

-What is the top tax rate in South Africa?
+What is a PAYE calculator South Africa?